theam/aday-ondemand-loop/docs/guide/content/admin/customizations.md

     - Test navigation changes with end users to ensure intuitive placement.
     - Coordinate with other application deployments for consistent categorization.

-### Application navigation bar overrides
+### Application Navigation Bar

 To customize the navigation bar at the top of the application, add a `navigation` key to any YAML file inside `/etc/loop/config/loop.d`.
+Navigation customization is just another configuration setting supported by the application, following the same YAML configuration patterns used for other settings.

 Configuration entries can hide or replace existing items, introduce brand-new links, or add dropdown menus with arbitrary depth.
+Place your navigation YAML configuration alongside other configuration files so it is evaluated during application initialization.

-#### Navigation item types
+#### Navigation Item Types

 The navigation system recognizes the following item types: